 In addition to the measures of the emergency plan, systemically important banks can be awarded capital rebates by Finma, if they improve their resolvability beyond the minimum requirements of the emergency plan.
 Finma takes into account how far in advance such measures are implemented.
 Art.
 66 of the Swiss Banking Ordinance stipulates such measures exemplarily.
-The list orientates towards the FSB's Key Attributes of Effective Resolution, but, as noted by the EFD, it is also inspired by the recommendations of the expert commission.
+The list orientates towards the FSB's Key Attributes of Effective Resolution, as noted by the EFD, the list orientates towards the recommendations of the expert commission.